 The Tools You Need for a Secure Website

-An alarming number of websites don’t have the proper security they should have.
-Security tools should be a basic component of any website, especially if you’re handling financial or other sensitive user data.
-Even if you have a small site, if you’re handling customer data, you’re a target for hackers.
-Without proper security, your site is wide open to attack.
+A surprising number of websites are lacking proper security.
+Website security tools should be a standard component on any website, especially when you are handling personal, financial or other sensitive user data.
+Even if you just have a small website, when you’re handling customer data, you are a target for hackers.
+Without appropriate security, your website is wide open to attacks.

-Your computer needs to have a good firewall.
-This is a barrier between your computer and everything outside.
-When a program tries to access your computer, it has to be accepted by the firewall.
-Firewalls protect your computer from unauthorized access.
-A firewall is often included in antivirus programs.
+It’s also important for your computer to have a solid firewall.
+A firewall is a barrier between your computer and the outside world.
+When a program on your computer attempts to access the Internet or your own network, it must first be allowed by the firewall.
+Firewalls protect your computer from unauthorized access, and prevent infected computers from spreading.
+Antivirus software often includes a firewall.

-SSL is a protocol that applications such as web browsers can recognize.
-It automatically encrypts data sent.
+Web browser recognize the SSL protocols and automatically encrypt data sent across an SSL connection.
 In order to get SSL encryption, you need an SSL Certificate from a Certification Authority.

-There are website testing tools you can use to see if your site has security weaknesses.
-These include programs such as NetSparker, Websecurify, Wapiti, and N-Stalker.
-A program such as these will tell you whether you need to do more to keep your site secure.
-Check periodically and remember that your site is only as strong as its weakest link.
+There are a variety of tools available to test your website’s security weaknesses.
+Some of these programs include NetSparker, Websecurify, Wapiti, and N-Stalker.
+Security scanning programs like these will inform you on what you need to do to increase the security of your website.
+Run these periodically – and keep in mind that your security is only as strong as the weakest link.